wwillchen/portfolio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm an undergraduate student at Duke University.
-I work on theoretical reinforcement learning with Prof. Mo Liu, Prof. Weitong Zhang, and Prof. Pan Xu, and previously worked on robotics with Prof. Ron Parr.
+I am working on theoretical computer science research with Prof. Mo Liu, Prof. Weitong Zhang, and Prof. Pan Xu, and previously worked on robotics with Prof. Ron Parr.

 ### Recent highlights